raspiblitz/raspiblitz-docs/docs/faq/faq.md

 The display is one of the nice features of the RaspiBlitz but it can run without it.
 Maybe not all the add-on features can be used to the full extent, but you can get started without the LCD and if you wish, plug it on later.

-If you want to use the HDMI output you can place a file called `hdmi` on the `boot` section of the RaspiBlitz sd card ... just connect the sd card to your laptop, create that file and then boot it up in the RaspberryPi.
+If you want to use the HDMI output you can place a file called `hdmi` on the `boot` section of the RaspiBlitz sd card ... just connect the sd card to your laptop, create that file and then boot it up in the Raspberry Pi.

 If you are already logged in you can use on the console the commands: